Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

+The Big Apple is a great place to go whether you want to meet someone or just hang out and enjoy some time exploring the city on your own.
+New York has one of the world’s most lively dating scenes – a place where you can easily strike up a conservation with a stranger in a bar or nightclub without feeling strange about it.
 If you want to wander the streets, you’ll find plenty of things to do.
-Take advantage of the Met’s late weekend hours – the famous Metropolitan Museum of Art is packed with people most of the time, but in the evening on a Friday or Saturday, it stays open until 9pm and you can enjoy strolling the galleries practically all to yourself.
+Take advantage of the Met’s late opening hours – the famous Metropolitan Museum of Art is packed with people most of the time, but at night you can enjoy strolling the galleries practically all to yourself.
 The Soho neighborhood is renowned for its great shopping, featuring everything from trendy upscale boutiques and independent book stores to international chain store outlets.

 If you’re looking for a tropical escape, Turks and Caicos is a stunning archipelago of 40 coral islands in the Atlantic, southeast of the Bahamas.
 You’ll find some of the best snorkeling and diving anywhere, with the calm turquoise waters filled with colorful fish, turtles and rays.
 If relaxation is what you’re in need of, there are plenty of world-class spas for indulging in wildly luxurious treatments like a mother-of-pearl exfoliation session or a scented-oil moonlit massage.
 Of course, you probably don’t want to stay at a resort that caters mostly to couples seeking romance, which means you may want to head to Club Med Turkoise, a renowned, all-inclusive, adults-only singles resort that sits on a pristine 12-mile stretch of powdery sands.
 It offers a host of activities too, including everything from sailing and diving to the flying trapeze.
 Or, you can always lie back in a hammock, letting the breeze and the sounds of the waves lull you to sleep.

-As mentioned, Ireland is one of the best countries in the world for solo travel, with the friendly Irish almost always ready and willing to help should you run into any problems.
+Ireland is one of the best countries in the world for solo travel, with the friendly Irish almost always ready and willing to help should you run into any problems.
 If you want to experience authentic Ireland, head to the smallest of the Aran Islands: Inisheer.
 This two-square-mile island offers a peaceful, quiet getaway, though you’re unlikely ever to feel lonely.
 By staying at one of the cozy B&Bs, particularly South Aran House, your hospitable hosts will treat you like an old friend, making you feel right at home.
 During the day, stroll Mediterranean-like beaches, visit the lighthouse and the famous Plassey shipwreck, explore ancient historic sites, take a tour of the island in the horse-drawn cart and stop into one of the pubs to chat with the locals while sipping a perfectly-poured pint.

 St. Lucia stands out from the rest of the Caribbean islands with its diverse culture and cuisine, a beautiful and varied landscape with everything from the rainforest and the Piton Mountains to the Sulphur Springs of Soufriere and the brilliant coral reef.
 The BodyHoliday makes an ideal place to stay for singles as it’s the only Caribbean resort with dedicated singles rooms and no single supplement.
 If pampering is what you’re in need of, you’ll find one of the world’s best spas onsite as well as the opportunity to take a meditation class and sips tropical drinks in the swanky seaside bar.